pmix/RFCs/Template.md

 The RFC administrators will mark the RFC with one of the following labels, along with the date of the indicated action:

 * [APPROVED] - upon final approval of the RFC.
-This will include the date the PR was committed to the master, and the commit SHA.
+This will include the date the RFC was accepted, the date the code PR was committed to the master, and the commit SHA.
 * [WITHDRAWN] - proposal has been withdrawn from consideration.
 This typically will be done when alternative proposals yield a preferred solution.
 * [REJECTED] - community decided not to commit the proposed changes.